dmerz75/emolsion/README.md

 The first break usually occurs at 300 piconewtons, and the critical break occurs at the peak force.
 Contact analysis reveals the pathways and fractures behind these breaks.

+This microtubule is arranged from South, the alpha-orange monomer end (negative), to North, the beta-blue/cyan monomer end(positive).
+(See figure below) Indentation positions, 1,2,3,4 shown, result in a distribution of forces (see Force-Indentation plot, below, on left).
+The distribution of forces can be explained by the fracturing patterns (see fracturing patterns for indentation positions 1,3 on right, below) and quantified by contact analysis.

 Figure of microtubule:
 ![Figure of Microtubule](https://github.com/dmerz75/emolsion/blob/master/fig/microtubule.png)